 Class 1 - Discovering the Coach Within You

 - What are the different roles of a leader?

 - What does a coach do?
 And why is it important for leaders to also be a coach?

 - Qualities of a coach

-- Four Universal Communication Principles (Dr. Angeles Arrien)

 - Trust Equation

-- Active listening and other leadership communication skills
+- Active listening Exercise

-- Fundamental skills of a coach

-- Coaching exercise